sagor1155/interview-preparation/docs/behavioral/behavioral-questions.md

 - This tool made the payment procedure easier, specially adding credits to smart energy meter.
 - I got a bonus after the successful development and integration

-## STAR#5: Tell me about a time where you helped your team.
+## STAR#5: Tell me about a time when you helped your team.
 Situation:
 - Understanding the whole project was difficult as there was no proper documentation.
-- Specially difficult for the new members to understand the projects parts, scopes and how they are connected.
+- Specially difficult for the new members to understand  different parts of the projects, scopes and how they are connected.

 Action:
 - Created short documents for existing services (available) and their responsibilities.
 - Created diagrams for all connected parts. in `Confluence`
+- Created API documentation
 - Created documentation for necessary tools installation.

 Result:
+- All these things helped the team to understand different parts of the project
 - Helped new team member to understand other parts/services related to the project.
 - Made the onboarding process easier for new member.